tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/informer.md

       }
 ```

-Now, let's add the `SharedIndexInformer` and the missing imports.
+Now, we'll leverage the `SharedInformerFactory` class, you are also already aware of, to construct and register the `SharedIndexInformer` for our Foo custom resource.
 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/ControllerConfiguration.java
 line: 24